zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-migrate-existing-to-extensioncontrollerbase.md

 ```

 ### PreManifestBundles

-These are the bundles that will be loaded before the manifest is loaded.
-As an example, you should add the bundles for your non AMD resources over here, since they may be required by the extension manifest.
+These are the bundles that are loaded before the manifest is loaded.
+As an example, the bundles for your non-AMD resources should be added over here, because since they may be required by the extension manifest.

 ### PreInitializeBundles

-These are the bundles that will be loaded before the extension is initialized.
-Any non AMD scripts that are required for the extension to function properly should be specified here so that they are loaded before the shell tries to initialize the extension.
+These are the bundles that are loaded before the extension is initialized.
+Any non-AMD scripts that are required for the extension to function properly should be specified here so that they are loaded before the shell tries to initialize the extension.

 ### ExtensionConfiguration

 This is a dictionary for extension-specific configuration.
-You can add new items to this dictionary and they will be available to you on the client-side.
+When new items are added to this dictionary,  they will be available on the client-side.

 If you can only provide this configuration when the request is being made (e.g. if it is dependent on the request context), you can override this dictionary and provide a getter which is evaluated only when needed, at which point the request context should be available.

-## Enabling this functionality in your development environment
+## Enabling this functionality in the dev environment

-You also need to specify the "scriptoptimze=true" feature flag in your extensions JSON to leverage the performance optimizations in the base controller.
+Specify the "scriptoptimze=true" feature flag in the extensions JSON to leverage the performance optimizations in the base controller.